Why is Academic Advisement so important?

 How do I withdraw from a course?

 It is your responsibility to meet with your advisor to discuss withdrawing from a course.
-After speaking with your advisor, you must then meet with an Advisement & Career Services staff member.
+After speaking with your advisor, you must then meet with an Advisement & Student Service Center staff member.
 Following Drop/Add Period, the last day to withdraw without academic penalty is the 61% point in the semester.
 If a student withdraws after the 61% point, he/she receives a withdrawal failing (WF).
 Please note: A student who unofficially ceases to attend classes and does not formally notify the College in writing, or has an excessive number of unexcused absences will receive a grade of “FX” in the course and will be liable for full tuition and fees as originally incurred.

 Am I able to repeat a course?

 Students may repeat a course in instances where they have received grades of C- (where a program’s policy requires a minimum grade of C), D+, D, F, FX, W, WF and U. A grade of W counts as an attempt at taking the course.
 Students may repeat a course only once, unless they have signed authorization from the director of the academic program programs in which they are enrolled (or intend to enroll in) to repeat a course for the second time.
 Students in Nursing, Radiologic Technology, and Surgical Technology may need to repeat a course in which they earned a grade of C or higher, but which is over 5 years old, in order to meet individual program requirements.
 In cases of repeated courses, the last grade earned is used in computing the grade point average.
 However, all grades earned for courses taken at Trocaire remain part of the student’s permanent record.
 Students should take note that if the repetition is not required by the College, New York State will not allow the credit hours to be counted in determining the minimum course load required for financial aid.
 Students may not take a Directed Study, Independent Study, or Challenge Exam to replace a course a course in which a failing grade was earned.